bburns/Abby/README.md

 stuff quickly though - it takes a long time to add new classes, navigate around, create folders, etc.

-So I have this huge backlog of information sitting on 3x5 cards.
+So I have this backlog of information sitting on 3x5 cards.

 ## Transcript